All Products

 If you use a private SLB instance that is associated with an Elastic IP Address (EIP), you can add your website to WAF in transparent proxy mode.

-• If the domain name of your website is hosted on a server in the Chinese mainland, you must obtain an ICP filing for the domain name from Alibaba Cloud.
-When you submit an ICP filing application in the Alibaba Cloud ICP Filing system, the system automatically identifies the ICP filing type and displays the required steps based on the basic information that you enter.
-For more information, see ICP filing scenarios.
+• If your website is hosted in the Chinese Mainland, its domain name has an ICP filing from Alibaba Cloud.
+When you submit an ICP filing application in the Alibaba Cloud ICP Filing system, the system automatically identifies the ICP filing type and displays the required steps based on the basic information that you enter. .

-1. The certificate is uploaded to the Certificate Management Service console for centralized management, or is purchased and requested directly from the Certificate Management Service console.
+1. The certificate is either centrally managed in or purchased from the Certificate Management Service console.

-2. The certificate is selected and configured for the port's listener in the SLB console.
+2. The certificate is assigned to the listener in the Server Load Balancer (SLB) console.

 Note

-This prerequisite applies only when you add web traffic on a Layer 7 SLB instance.
-It does not apply when you add web traffic on a Layer 4 SLB instance or an ECS origin server.
+This prerequisite applies only when you add web traffic from a Layer 7 SLB instance.
+It does not apply when you add web traffic from a Layer 4 SLB instance or an ECS origin server.

 Step 1: Add a domain name